David139-debug/Real-Estate-Agency-Project/README.md

 ## Setup
 If you want to try Real Estate Agency project, please feel free to clone my repository and enter following commands in your terminal:

+# Note
+Please wait approximately 50 seconds after making any API request, as the Render server may take some time to wake up, due to the free tier limitations.

 ```bash
 cd estate-agency